Inspiring Lifelong Success

 Implementation - So, how are we going to deliver this?

-Through the Maths No Problem scheme, pupils develop their thinking and reasoning skills, as well becoming reflective learners as they need to listen, articulate and respond to other children within the class.
+Through the Mastery approach to teaching maths, pupils develop their fluency, thinking and reasoning skills, as well becoming reflective learners as they need to listen, articulate and respond to other children within the class.
 We refer to ABC (Agree, Build, Challenge) to help the children structure their responses and create an atmosphere where debate is encouraged.
 We carry out whole class teaching to ensure that ‘no child is left behind’.
 By supporting all children to access the core learning, through adult support or concrete resources, we give all children the chance to succeed.
 We use the approach of concrete – pictorial – abstract, especially when introducing new learning or when deepening the children’s understanding of a known concept.

 Impact - What difference is this curriculum making to our children?